Former Superintendent, Duval County Public SchoolsFlorida

-Dr. Diana Greene is superintendent of Duval County Public Schools in Florida, the nation’s 20th largest district, which serves 130,000 students in 200 schools.
+Dr. Diana Greene is the former superintendent of Duval County Public Schools in Jacksonville, Florida.
+Duval County is the nation’s 20th-largest district, serving approximately 130,000 students in 200 schools.
 In 2021, The Florida Association of District School Superintendents selected Greene as Florida Superintendent of the Year.
-She is the second African-American woman to receive the honor.
+She was the second African-American woman to receive the honor.

-During Greene’s tenure, Duval County’s academic performance has continued to improve.
-It is now within one percentage point of becoming an A district under Florida’s rigorous school grade accountability system.
-The district has also achieved historically high graduation rates.
+During Greene’s tenure, Duval County increased its schools rated “A, B, or C” to 93 percent under Florida’s rigorous school grade accountability system.
+The district also achieved historically high graduation rates.

-Prior to her work in Duval County, Greene was superintendent of the School District of Manatee County, where she implemented a rigorous leadership plan that centered around what she called the Five Cs: Calmness, Consistency, Civility, Confidence, and Community.
-As a result, Manatee County improved to receive a B grade from the state, and graduation rates rose 5.6 percent, nearly 3 points higher than the statewide graduation rate.
+Prior to Duval County, Greene was superintendent of the School District of Manatee County, also in Florida, where she implemented a leadership plan that centered around what she called the Five Cs: Calmness, Consistency, Civility, Confidence, and Community.
+Under her leadership, Manatee County improved to receive a B grade from the state, and graduation rates rose 5.6 percent—nearly 3 points higher than the statewide graduation rate.

-During her 33-year career as an educator, Greene has spent time as a teacher, assistant principal, and principal.
-She also worked in curriculum development, staff development, and senior executive leadership.
+During her more than three decades as an educator, Greene worked as a teacher, assistant principal, and principal.
+She also served in roles related to curriculum development, staff development, and senior executive leadership.
 Greene obtained her bachelor’s from University of North Florida; her master’s from Nova Southeastern University; and her Ph.D. in K-12 education, curriculum, and instruction from Capella University.